 7. If we don’t gain a place at BGS, can we join a waiting list?
 How does it work?

-Yes, any parent can request that their child be put on the waiting list which is maintained by the school.
+The waiting list is only for selective children.
+Any parent can request that their child be put on the waiting list which is maintained initially by Bexley borough admissions.
 A student's position on the waiting list is determined by our oversubscription criteria (essentially that’s distance from the school) NOT by when a student joins the list.
 If a parent declines their child's place the school fills the place from the student at the top of the waiting list.
 There is no deadline as to when a child can be placed on the waiting list.

 8. DO I NEED TO COMPLETE A SUPPLEMENTARY FORM?